Accessible On-Street Parking Policy

 Equal Employment Opportunity/Anti-Discrimination/Non-Harassment Policy and Complaint Procedure Administration Instruction 71

 The City of Oakland is committed to equal employment opportunity and to ensuring that all employees have a work environment that is free of conduct that could be considered discriminatory or harassing based on the employee’s protected status, including race, color, religion/religious creed, sex/gender, pregnancy, marital status, age national origin/ancestry, physical and/or mental disability, medical condition, sexual orientation, gender identity, military or veteran status or status in any other group protected by federal, state or local law.
-Download AI 71 to read the policy.
+Read Administrative Instruction 71: AI 71

 Mass Care and Shelter Plan Functional Needs Annex

 On June 15, 2010, the Oakland City Council passed Resolution No. 82836 C.M.S. adopting the Functional Needs Annex.
 The Annex complements the City’s Mass Care and Shelter Plan.
 The Annex makes sure that people with disabilities are included in the City’s emergency preparedness plans.
-Click here for the Mass Care and Shelter Plan Functional Needs Annex Public Version 1.5.
+The Annex is available online: Mass Care and Shelter Plan Functional Needs Annex Public Version 1.5.